These properties are used to specify a list of directories in which to look for any native

 and the "<n>" component of the property name is an integer number counting up from "1".

 By default, there can be no missing numbers.
 The

 property can optionally be set to allow gaps in the sequence.

 It is also possible to get the default Java behavior by requesting

 that the system path be appended to the end of the Java library path generated by the Wrapper.

 Please read the documentation, associated with the

 property before doing so.

-The Wrapper will correctly handle path elements which contain spaces.
+The Wrapper will correctly handle path elements containing spaces.

-This is done later by the Wrapper by enclosing the final generated library path in quotes.
+This is done by enclosing the final generated library path in quotes.